 - muscle and joint pain

-Acute infection may be followed by chronic infection.
+Acute infection may be followed by chronic infection (long lasting).
 People unable to eliminate the hepatitis B virus from their body following an acute infection and who remain infected for more than 6 months are said to have chronic hepatitis B infection.